 Disability access is an excuse, not a priority.

-The situation at Trim Place & Victoria Road, Gladesville, exposes the failures of Ryde Council’s private contract.
+The situation at Trim Place & Victoria Road, Gladesville (pictured right), exposes the failures of Ryde Council’s private contract.
 Here, a shelter was installed directly on the footpath, forcing pedestrians to straddle Victoria Road, creating safety and accessibility hazards, all while a perfectly functional and accessible shelter sits just metres away.

 Community Reactions